alexle/alexle.github.com/posts/dont-put-up-with-crap.markdown

 If we take a closer look at our daily routines, odds are there are distractions and annoyances all around us.

-The sad part is how entrenched they've become in our lives.
-We barely notice them, to the point that we actually accept them as truths.
+We may not notice them at first.
+Maybe it's a slow computer at work.
+Or slight pain in the knees when we go up stairs.
+Or a loud refrigerator.
+Whatever the annoyances are, they point is how entrenched they've become in our lives.

 And that's where the problem lies.
-Not in the fact that crap exists and happens to us from time to time.
+Not in the fact that crap exists and happens to us.
 But in how **numb** we've become to all of it.
+To the point that we actually accept them as truths.

 Why do we constantly choose to put up with crap we have the power to eliminate?